RDanover/CS110_FinalProject/README.md

 We plan to have an integration test every week as a group to ensure everything is working properly.

 Ensuring Scalability and Security:
-To ensure scalability we will accommodate hundreds of users.
-To ensure scalability, we have to verify that we can add hundreds of data entries as well.
+To ensure scalability we will accommodate hundreds of users and verify that we can add hundreds of data entries in the form of reviews, comments, and user ratings into our database.
 To ensure security we will ensure we verify all user input to prevent cross site scripting or SQL injection attacks.